 Are you wondering how WordPress knows whether a plugin was tested with your version of WordPress or who is responsible for testing it?

 When submitting plugins to the WordPress plugin directory, authors are required to include a ‘readme’ file along with their plugin.
 This file is used by WordPress to create the page that has details about the plugin.

 Plugin authors are responsible for testing their plugin with the latest version of WordPress and manually updating the version number in their readme file.

-If you’re seeing the message ‘This plugin hasn’t been tested with the latest version of WordPress’, then that means the plugin author hasn’t updated the readme file with the latest WordPress version number.
+If you see the message ‘This plugin hasn’t been tested with the latest version of WordPress, ‘ then that means the plugin author hasn’t updated the readme file with the latest WordPress version number.

-Why Don’t WordPress Plugin Authors Update This Information?
+Why Don’t WordPress Plugin Authors Update the Readme Files?